Naptwen/OpenRL/Readme.md

 * New : Change algorithms
 * New : Change from tree structure to Direction graph CFG
-* New : Change almost of all code structure and GUI menu also I remove the other gui instead making cfg graph and running program because the gui system is unncessary if you use the text edit file and it is enought to create various model using console interface.
+* New : Change almost of all code structure and GUI menu also I remove the other gui instead making cfg graph and running program\
+because the gui system is unncessary if you use the text edit file and it is enought to create various model using console interface.\
-I totally changed a lot of the code and algorithm to make the program more general and increase the speed.
+I totally changed a lot of the code and algorithm to make the program more general and increase the speed.\
-So version V4 and V5 are working so differently.
+The most important part is change the tree stucture to graph flow graph CFG.\
+The most taking time part was the shared library parts.\
+Thus if you really want to apply the program, don't use the example shared library (my example are just super simple code part).

 # usg_AI V4.1.0 --alpha
 EXAMPLE FOR TEST FILE